MOSISS

 Partners and funding

-This project is led by Université de Nantes and France Energies Marines.
+This project was led by Université de Nantes and France Energies Marines.

 Nantes Université logo

-This project receives funding form France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the France 2030 investment plan.
+This project received funding form France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the France 2030 investment plan.

 France 2030 logo